 It is very rare for any of us at La Boum Events to be sick.
 As a collaboration of planners working together, we have the ability to substitute another experienced and highly qualified planner as a back up should any of us get sick.
-For now, we will be limiting the amount of additional events we book for 2020 and one of us will be assigned as a back up planner to your event, just in case.

 In closing - we often say "hope for the best, plan for the worst."
 Right now, we are hoping for the best and continuing to work.
 Just know that we are definitely working on a "plan for the worst" in the back of our minds.
 It is our hope to always offer our clients comfort and relieve any stress.
 Wedding planning is stressful enough without also having to deal with the spread of viruses.